Webnode: Website Builder Review 2022

 Multilingual websites possible

 One of Webnode's neat features is the ability to add new language localizations to your website with the click of a button.
 After this, your site's content will be automatically copied, allowing visitors to select which language they'd like to view your page in.
-Of course, we should mention that you'll need to translate all of the content yourself and be a paying subscriber to make use of the feature.
+Of course, we should mention that you'll need to translate all of the content yourself and be a paying subscriber to make use of this feature.

 Templates & Design